tmo1/sms-db/README.md

 ## Alternatives

 SMS-Tools, a "Multipurpose import / export / merge tool for your text message history", apparently does what sms-db does and more.
 It supports many more file formats, and can output to most of the formats it supports.
 I have not used SMS-Tools or looked at its code.
-The original, last updated in 2014, is ([here](https://github.com/t413/SMS-Tools); a fork, with a single commit, adding support for Bugle, in 2017, is (here)[https://github.com/p1ne/SMS-Tools].
+The original, last updated in 2014, is [here](https://github.com/t413/SMS-Tools); a fork, with a single commit in 2017, adding support for Bugle, is [here](https://github.com/p1ne/SMS-Tools).